 IMDEA researchers in Spain have developed an extraordinary fuel production method.
-Bottom line: Turns water, carbon dioxide and sunlight into aviation kerosene, potentially opening the door to a significant reduction in CO2 emissions in an industry with a huge carbon footprint.
+In summary: It turns water, carbon dioxide and sunlight into aviation kerosene, potentially opening the door to significant reductions in CO2 emissions in an industry with a huge carbon footprint.

-While not as dangerous as the "fashion business", aviation is still responsible for 2-5% of global emissions.
-Many companies are developing cleaner alternatives to kerosene (the crude oil derivative that now powers long-haul commercial flights around the world).
-However, a fuel has not yet been developed that makes these flights truly net zero.
-Or at least it was like that until IMDEA was announced.
+While not as dangerous as the “fashion business,” aviation is still responsible for the 2-5% of global emissions.
+Many companies are developing cleaner alternatives to kerosene (the crude oil derivative that today powers long-haul commercial flights around the world).
+However, a fuel that makes these flights truly net zero has not yet been developed.
+Or at least that was the case until IMDEA's announcement.

 Net zero long-haul flights

-"We are the first to show the thermochemical process chain from water and CO2 to kerosene in a fully integrated, all-encompassing solar tower system.
-We have shown that with our solar technology we can produce synthetic kerosene from water and carbon dioxide. instead of relying on fossil fuels, "says the professor Aldo steinfeld of the ETH Zurich.
+“We are the first to demonstrate the thermochemical process chain from water and CO2 to kerosene in a fully integrated, all-inclusive solar tower system.
+We have shown that with our solar technology we can produce synthetic kerosene from water and carbon dioxide instead of relying on fossil fuels,” says Professor Aldo steinfeld of the ETH Zurich.

 The CO2 released during the combustion of kerosene in a jet engine is equal to that consumed during its production in the solar plant.
 This makes the fuel carbon neutral.
 Especially if we use CO2 captured directly from the atmosphere as an ingredient, hopefully in the not too distant future.